darekvu/darekvu/README.md

 ## About Me

 Hey there!
-I'm Darek a soon-to-be Java Junior Backend Developer with a passion for crafting clean, efficient code.
-I'm thrilled about the opportunity to dive into the world of backend development and contribute to exciting projects that make a difference.
+I'm Darek, learning to become a Java Junior Backend Developer with a passion for crafting clean, efficient code.
+I'm thrilled about the opportunity to dive into the world of backend development and contribute to new or exciting projects that make a difference.

 ## 🔧 Skills & Expertise

--   **Programming Languages**: Java (of course!)
+-   **Programming Languages**: Javascript, Java (of course!) and a little bit of Python.
 -   **Frameworks & Technologies**: Spring Boot, Hibernate
 -   **Database Management Systems**: PostgreSQL
 -   **Version Control**: Git